qavajs/steps-memory/README.md

 # steps-memory
-Steps to perform memory verifications
+Steps to work with memory module

 ```javascript
 module.exports = {